-Archaeological excavations and conservation work are underway on this ‘lost’ 19th century mine.
+Archaeological excavations and conservation work were undertaken between 2000 and 2008 on this ‘lost’ 19th century mine.
 Lead has been worked at the site for centuries.
 Workings on the continuation of the vein westwards, Tideslow Rake, are first recorded in the 13th century.

 A new large-scale mining venture at High Rake was conceived by William Wyatt in the 1830s.
 No one had ever succeeded in reaching potentially-rich vein deposits beneath a thick bed of toadstone.
 Thus, the plan was to widen and deepen a pre-existing 18th century shaft.
 This was already 87 fathoms (159m) deep and therefore steam engines were to be employed in a newly-built state-of-the-art mine, which was started in 1842.
 In 1843 a powerful Cornish-type two-cylinder 70/36-inch pumping engine of Sims type was installed.
 This was made by Messrs Graham and Co. at the Milton Iron Works, Elsecar, and was the largest of its type ever made outside Cornwall.
 In 1846-7 a 20-inch cylinder winding engine, which also powered two sets of roller crushers, was also installed.
 This was housed in a two-storey engine house and was purchased from Magpie Mine near Sheldon.
 Old maps and a photograph show there were also two other large buildings on site, one perhaps the mine office or managers house, and excavations to date have found a horse-drawn crusher, a large gin circle and the site of the capstan.